-In addition to the general export options, the following option is available for USD export:
+In addition to some of the general export options, the following options are available for USD export:

-Option Description File Type Choose between exporting a hierarchy of .usdc files and textures or a single .usdz package.
+Option Description Mesh Merging Choose between creating one mesh per material per object, or one mesh per object with materials being mapped to polygon groups.
+File Type Choose between exporting a hierarchy of .usdc files and textures or a single .usdz package.